-The higher salinity threshold of 7 ppt was rarely observed in the project and reference CRMS sites, even during the extreme drought of 2011 and never during the wet year 2012 (figure 14).
-The project and reference CRMS site average weekly salinities in excess of the target range of 7 ppt was tested via a nonparametric one-way Median test across the years 2007-2012 comparing concurrent data in these two locations ( $\chi^2 = 0.8199$ , p<0.3652), there was no difference, and the two locations averaging 14.33% and 11.31% respectively.
-Mermentau River reference recorder was over the 7 ppt threshold significantly more of the time (31.57%) than the project CRMS sites (14.33%), as shown by a nonparametric one-way Median test across the years 2007-2012 comparing concurrent data in these two locations ( $\chi^2$ = 11.86, p<0.0006).
-The project features appear to be very effective at reducing salinity greater than 7 ppt in the project marsh while this higher salinity water regularly enters the upper Mermentau River, especially in drought years (figures 15).
-However due to the lack of hydrologic exchange at low water levels the project CRMS sites can maintain salinity's above the 3 ppt level longer than the Mermentau River reference recorder as seen in 2011.
-This is due to evaporation of surface waters and the concentration of salts held within those waters, overall the project weir does not permit high salinity water from entering the project area under most hydrologic conditions.
+The higher salinity threshold of 7 ppt was rarely observed in the project and reference CRMS sites, even during the extreme drought of 2011 and never during the wet years of 2012 and 2015 (figure 16).
+The reference CRMS sites were generally in the 7 ppt target (91%) more often than the project CRMS sites (85%) and both were significantly fresher than the Mermentau River reference site during the drier years of 2010 and 2011.
+The project and reference CRMS site average weekly salinities within the target range of 7 ppt was tested via a nonparametric one-way Median test across the years 2007-2015 comparing concurrent data in these two locations ($\chi^2 = 4.577$, p<0.0324), there again was a difference between the two locations.
+The Mermentau River reference recorder was in the 7 ppt target significantly less of the time (73%) than the project CRMS sites (85%), as shown by a nonparametric one-way Median test across the years 2007-2015 comparing concurrent data in these two locations (χ^2 = 10.89, p<0.0010).
+The project features appear to be very effective at reducing salinity greater than 7 ppt in the project marsh while this higher salinity water regularly enters the upper Mermentau River, especially in drought years (figures 17).
+However due to the lack of hydrologic exchange at low water levels the project CRMS sites can maintain salinities above the 3 ppt level longer than the CRMS reference recorder as seen in 2011.
+This is due to the evapotranspiration of surface waters and the concentration of salts held within those waters, overall the project weir does not permit high salinity water from entering the project area under most hydrologic conditions.

-Figure 10.
-Monthly mean salinity in the project CRMS sites (CRMS 2493 and CRMS 624), reference CRMS sites (CRMS 605 and CRMS 583) and the Mermentau River reference recorder (ME11-01R), the Mermentau River reference recorder consistently has higher and more variable salinity than the project CRMS sites and the reference CRMS sites.

 Figure 11.
-Yearly mean porewater salinity in the project CRMS sites (CRMS 2493 and CRMS 624), reference CRMS sites (CRMS 605 and CRMS 583) and Mermentau River CRMS reference site (CRMS 584).
-The Mermentau River CRMS reference site was uniformly higher in salinity than the project or reference marsh sites which typically followed a very similar pattern of porewater salinity between 5 and 8 ppt annually.
+Monthly mean salinity in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and the Mermentau River reference recorder (ME11-01R), the Mermentau River reference reorder consistently has higher and more variable salinity than the project CRMS sites and the reference CRMS sites.

+Figure 12.
+Yearly mean porewater salinity in the project CRMS sites (CRMS2493 and CRMS0624), reference CRMS sites (CRMS0605 and CRMS0583) and Mermentau River CRMS reference site (CRMS0584).